-Krannert faculty members Dan E. Schendel, Wilbur G. Lewellen, Charles Lawrence, Joseph C. Ullman, and Dean John S. Day established the Business Opportunity Program (BOP) in April 1968 to increase diversity and give underrepresented students access to a world-class Management education.
+Krannert faculty members Dan E. Schendel, Wilbur G. Lewellen, Charles Lawrence, Joseph C. Ullman, and Dean John S. Day established the Business Opportunity Program (BOP) in April 1968 to increase diversity and give all students access to a world-class Management education.
 The program was one of the first and most successful of its kind at a major business school, and the first at Purdue.

 In BOP’s second year, Dean Day hired Dr. Cornell A. Bell to run the program.
 Under Dr. Bell’s leadership, BOP has grown into a nationally recognized program that recruits, enrolls, educates, and provides support for both undergraduate and graduate students pursuing Management careers.
 Since taking wing in 1968 with 11 undergraduate student participants, BOP has provided opportunities for more than 1,000 undergraduate and graduate students.